eguzki/3scale_stats_key_generator/README.md

 It's job is to divide the long list of stats keys into sublists of not overlapped stats key set.
 1. Each (small) sublist will be wrapped as a small job and enqueued for further processing by other worker.
-1. A worker called *Stats Deleter* receives one of those jobs containing small sublist of stats key and perform actual stats deletion action on database.
+1. A worker called *Stats Deleter* receives one of those jobs containing small sublist of stats key
+1. Perform actual stats deletion operation on database in batches of keys.

 Some features of the designed workflow: